cenenn/CC103-FinalProject-CS1205-Team7/README.md

 ### Process Waiting List (FIFO)
 1. Refresh `availableFund` and peek at the front request.
 2. If the front request exceeds available funds, block approval to preserve FIFO order so smaller requests behind it cannot skip ahead.
 3. Otherwise, prompt to approve.
-On confirmation, dequeue the loan, update `dateIssued` to the current date, collect due date and interest rate at that moment, apply interest to `remainingBalance` if a rate is given, then move the loan into `loans[]` and push `ADD_LOAN`.
-Decline skips without dequeuing.
+On confirmation, dequeue the loan, update `dateIssued` to the current date, collect due date and interest rate at that moment.
 4. Each approval is a single manual action — the lender re-selects "Approve Next in Line" for the next person.
 A separate option removes a specific borrower by queue position.

 ### Undo (Stack)